Riccorl/transformers-embedder/README.md

 }
 ```

-- A batch of sentence pairs.
+- A batch of sentences or sentence pairs.
 Using `padding=True` and `return_tensors=True`, the tokenizer returns the text ready for the model

 ```python
 batch = [